9QIX/Google-Cybersecurity-Certification-Notes/III. Connect and Protect - Networks and Network Security/Week 4/Terms/Multi-Factor Authentication (MFA).md

 **[[Multi-Factor Authentication (MFA)]]:** MFA is an advanced security measure that requires users to verify their identity through two or more authentication methods.
 These methods may include something the user knows (e.g., a password), something they have (e.g., an ID card), or something unique about them (e.g., a fingerprint).
 MFA significantly enhances security by adding an extra layer of authentication.

 MFA is a security measure which requires a user to verify their identity in two or more ways to access a system or network.
 This verification happens using a combination of authentication factors: a username and password, fingerprints, facial recognition, or a one-time password (OTP) sent to a phone number or email.

+**[[Multi-Factor Authentication (MFA)]]:** Multi-Factor Authentication is a security measure that requires users to verify their identity in two or more ways, combining multiple independent credentials (e.g., knowledge and ownership) to prove their identity.
+MFA enhances security by adding additional authentication layers.